 Top Hill Stations near Delhi between 300 km and 400 km

 The Himalayan resort town of Nainital, named after the magnificent waterbody in its heart, is a gem in the crown of Uttarakhand.
-Nestled at an elevation of approximately 2000 metres, it experiences salubrious weather during the summer season with an average temperature hovering around 18 degrees Celsius.
-The average temperature during January, which is the coldest month, is around bone-chilling 5 degrees Celsius.
+Nestled at an elevation of approximately 2000 metres, it experiences salubrious weather during the summer season, with an average temperature hovering around 18 degrees Celsius.
+The average temperature during January, the coldest month, is around bone-chilling 5 degrees Celsius.